widilo/widiloCats4Pages/README.md

 If you want to implement the snippet permanently in your functions.php, you should create a child theme with an unchangeable functions.php.

-If you are not very familiar with PHP or changing WordPress themes or creating child themes, we provide you with a small, free WordPress plugin for download here 🙂

-Download-Link: widilo®Cats4Pages, Plugin for WordPress, Version 1.0.1
+If you are not very familiar with PHP or changing WordPress themes or creating child themes, we provide you this small, free widilo®Cats4Pages, Plugin for WordPress, Version 1.0.1, for download here.

 Now add this code snippet at the end of your functions.php: